Barry McLaughlin

 Barry McLaughlin (born 19 April 1973 in Paisley) is a Scottish football manager and former professional footballer.
 He played for St Mirren for ten years, and was captain of the St Mirren side in his last season.
 After this he went on to play for Kilmarnock and Ayr United.
 After leaving senior football in 2006 he joined the junior leagues to play for Irvine Meadow, before retiring completely in 2009.

 McLaughlin was appointed manager of new West of Scotland League members Thorn Athletic in July 2022, having previously been in charge of the Glenvale under-20 team.

+McLaughlin was appointed manager of West of Scotland League side Rossvale FC in June of 2025.